RajeshSiraskar-PhD/Research_Article_REINFORCE/README.md

 	for image related RL: there has been little research into alternatives, still using from original DQN paper

 ------------------------------------
 *Issues with HP*

-"ParkerHolder2022AutoRL: Henderson et al. (2018) found that many of the most successful recent algorithms were brittle with respect to hyperparameters"
+ParkerHolder2022AutoRL: 'Henderson et al. (2018) found that many of the most successful recent algorithms were brittle with respect to hyperparameters'

-	"ParkerHolder2022AutoRL: The non-stationarity of the AutoRL problem poses new challenges for classical (hyperparameter) optimization methods"
+ParkerHolder2022AutoRL: 'The non-stationarity of the AutoRL problem poses new challenges for classical (hyperparameter) optimization methods'
 ------------------------------------

 *In conclusion:*
- - mention ParkerHolder2022AutoRL	"Finally, beyond the well-flagged hyperparameters, there are even significant code level implementation details.
-Henderson et al. (2018) identified this and showed that different codebases for the same algorithm produced markedly different results"
+ - mention ParkerHolder2022AutoRL	'Finally, beyond the well-flagged hyperparameters, there are even significant code level implementation details.
+Henderson et al. (2018) identified this and showed that different codebases for the same algorithm produced markedly different results'

-	While RL as a field has seen many innovations in the last years, small changes to the algorithm or its implementation can have a big impact on its results (Henderson et al., 2018; Andrychowicz et al., 2021; Engstrom et al., 2020).
+'While RL as a field has seen many innovations in the last years, small changes to the algorithm or its implementation can have a big impact on its results (Henderson et al., 2018; Andrychowicz et al., 2021; Engstrom et al., 2020)'

 ------------------------------------
 *R2-7-19: *